gravitational/teleport/docs/5.0/quickstart.md

 For this setup, we'll simply use a `A` or `CNAME` record pointing to the IP/FQDN of the machine with Teleport installed.

 TLS Setup:<br>
-It's important to provide a secure connection for Teleport.
-Setting up TLS will secure connections to Teleport.

 If you already have TLS certs you can use those certificates, or if using a new domain we recommend using Certbot; which is free and simple to setup.
 Follow [certbot instructions](https://certbot.eff.org/) for how to obtain a certificate for your distro.